jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/gateway-api.md

 $ kubectl --namespace default expose deployment redis --port=6379
 ```

-A new port need to be added if HAProxy Ingress is not configured in the host network.
+A new port need to be added if N42 Gateway is not configured in the host network.
 If so, add the following snippet in `values.yaml` and apply it using Helm:

 ```yaml
 controller: